Student Loan Refinancing Overview

 ($10,000 x 0.07) / 365 = $1.92.

 Our lenders generally determine interest rates by your credit score and the type of degree you have.
 Your loan amount has no impact on the rates offered.
 Your annual income is factored into DTI (debt-to-income) calculations but won't have any effect on your interest rate.
 If you apply with a cosigner or refinance with your spouse, our lenders use the higher credit score to calculate your interest rate and save you even more on your student loans.
-Remember, you can check your estimated rate using our Find My Rate tool.
+Remember, you can check your estimated rate using our Rate Comparison tool.

 Yes, a borrower may prepay the loan either partially or in full at any time without incurring any fees of penalties.
 So if you won the lottery, and want to take care of that balance, fees won't get in your way.